joanadecastro/joanadecastro/README.md

 With **15+ years of experience in design** and **4+ years in front-end development**, my background spans UI/UX, branding, responsive interfaces, SaaS platforms and front-end development.

-Currently focused on **Angular and TypeScript**, with particular attention to usability, design systems, responsive behaviour and translating design into production-ready interfaces.
+Currently focused on **Angular and TypeScript**, with particular attention to usability, design systems, responsive behaviour and translating design into functional interfaces.
 I also integrate **AI-assisted tools** into my design and development workflow to support exploration, implementation and iteration.

 ---